2022 Maryland Senate election

 The 2022 Maryland Senate election were held on November 8, 2022, to elect senators in all 47 districts of the Maryland Senate.
 Members were elected in single-member constituencies to four-year terms.
-These elections were held concurrently with various federal and state elections, including for Governor of Maryland.
+These elections were held concurrently with various federal and state elections, including for governor of Maryland.
 The Democratic and Republican primaries were held on July 19, 2022.

-Democrats flipped two seats in the Baltimore metropolitan area, which gave them control over 70% of the seats in the chamber.
-However, Republicans did perform about 4% better as compared to 2018.